bostrowski13/terraform-c7n/README.md

 # terraform-c7n
-Terraform to create the resources needed for running Cloud Custodian
+Terraform to create the resources needed for running Cloud Custodian in AWS

 ## What Does This Module Create